tonysolo/ghg/MvvmLight1/README.md

 # Global Health Grid (GHG) - Storage and Processing #

-The  purpose of this application is to store Healthcare data for Epidemiology and E-Health.
-It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* to define regions that are approximately 80 X 80 Km at the equator.
+The  purpose of this application is to store Healthcare information for Epidemiology and E-Health.
+It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* that defines regions of approximately 80 X 80 Km at the equator.

-GHG has two important applications: *Epidemiology* (e-epidemiology) and *Patient clinical records* (e-health).
+GHG has two applications: *Epidemiology* (e-epidemiology) and *Patient clinical records* (e-health).

 ### e-Epidemiology and e-Health ###

-Both applications have features in common so they are contained in a single program for healthcare providers to use for record patient clinical records and epidemiology statistics.
+Both applications share features so they have been combined in a single program for recording patient clinical records and epidemiology statistics.

 E-Health is clinical information.
 It contains details for treatment, prescriptions and referrals.
-It belongs to the patient and is stored directly in the patient's private e-health record.
+It belongs to the patient and is stored privately in the patient's private e-health record.

-E-Epidemiology is information about the disease: the ICD10 diagnostic codes and other data - it excludes person identifiable information.
-It is kept in shared storage and used for epidemiology statistics and surveillance.
+E-Epidemiology is information about the disease: the ICD10 diagnostic codes and other data - it uses no person identifiable information and it is kept in shared storage and used for epidemiology statistics and surveillance.

 ### GHG - Azure Cloud Blob Storage Containers###

-Microsoft Azure blob storage is used.
-This is set up with a separate **container for each GIS region** that in turn **contains three page blobs**.
-Each region is set up the same way: a unique container name containing with three page blobs named 'P','L' and 'E'
+Microsoft Azure blob storage is used to store data.
+There is a separate **storage container for each GIS region** that in turn **contains three page blobs**.
+Each region is set up the same way: a unique container name containing with three page blobs **named 'P','L' and 'E'**

 Name|Purpose|Data Structure
 :--:|:------------------------------|:------------------------|
-P | Patient e-Health|64 Kilobytes (128 pages) for each patient L | Loaders (providers)| 1 Kilobyte (2 pages) for each provider E | Epidemiology|All patients for the region (variable length allocated for each day using index table)
+**P** | Patient e-Health|64 Kilobytes (128 pages) for each patient **L** | Loaders (providers)| 1 Kilobyte (2 pages) for each provider **E** | Epidemiology|All patients for the region (variable length allocated for each day using index table)

 ### Container Names ('qnnee') ###